DistLab-Sannio/data-anchored-placement/README.md

 # Prerequisites for Using the Algorithm:

-- Neo4j Installation: A running instance of Neo4j to store and process the graph data.
 - OpenTelemetry Collector: Configured to collect application traces and forward them to Grafana Tempo.
 - Grafana Tempo: Set up to process incoming traces and generate relevant metrics.
 - Prometheus: Used to store and retrieve the generated metrics.
-- Python Configuration: Ensure the correct addresses for Prometheus and Neo4j are specified in environment variables.
+- Python Configuration: Ensure the correct addresses for Prometheus and Neo4j are specified in environment variables (in k8s yaml files).
 - JSON Request Structure: Databases in the request JSON must have names ending with 'db'.
 This allows the algorithm to identify and ‘anchor’ them to nodes based on their region.